-- Purchase of goods for their sales & marketing gifts and guest supplies for the hotel and spa relates to: - Sale of goods from Gallery operations to related companies is priced at a 15 percent to 30 percent discount to the retail price depending on the volume purchased. - (ii) Sale of guest and spa supplies of high volume purchases from companies that operate galleries to related companies is priced at cost plus up to 30 percent and 40 percent margin. - (iii) Sale and purchase of goods among BTG(S) and BTG(T) are priced at cost plus a handling fee of 5 to 20 percent.
-In this instance, they act as a purchasing agent and central purchasing for products in their countries to facilitate bulk purchasing for competitive pricing.
+- Purchase of goods for their sales & marketing gifts and guest supplies for the hotel and spa relates to: - (i) Sale of goods from Gallery operations to related companies is priced at a 15 percent to 30 percent discount to the retail price depending on the volume purchased. - (ii) Sale of guest and spa supplies of high volume purchases from companies that operate galleries to related companies is priced at cost plus up to 30 percent and 40 percent margin.